claudiopro/lunch-on-us/README.md

 # lunch-on-us

-Coding exercise to read and filter a list of customers with coords to matching proximity criteria
+Coding exercise to read and filter a list of customers with coords to matching proximity criteria.
+Uses [Great-circle distance](https://en.wikipedia.org/wiki/Great-circle_distance) to measure distances.

 # Instructions